kshaffer/musicianshipResources/popRockHarmony.md

 &#124;&#124;: VI – IV – I – V :&#124;&#124; (in major)
 &#124;&#124;: I – VI – III – VII :&#124;&#124; (in minor)

 Like the 50s doo-wop, this is a four-chord cyclical progression.
 It has been around for some time but became increasingly common beginning in the mid-1990s with female singer/songwriters like Sarah McLachlan, Jewel, and Joan Osborne (hence the name).
-Though the chord progression can be found in many aggressive songs written for adolescent teen males, its prominence in songs by mid-1990s female singer/songwriters led a writer for the Boston Globe to coin the name “sensitive female chord progression,” and for good or ill the name has stuck.
+Though the chord progression can be found in many aggressive songs written for adolescent teen males, its prominence in songs by mid-1990s female singer/songwriters led Marc Hirsh, a writer for the Boston Globe, to coin the name [“sensitive female chord progression,”][sfcp] and for good or ill the name has stuck.

 <iframe width="480" height="360" src="http://www.youtube.com/embed/_QUq72fla3o?rel=0" frameborder="0" allowfullscreen></iframe>